 A wide variety of topics await you

 Homeschoolers, co-ops, pods, scouts and families - want to enjoy these great lessons?
-We have them all recorded for you to enjoy!
+We have several recorded for you to enjoy!
 Check out recordings on YouTube.

 Birds of Fire: The Kirtland's Warbler Story

-Live from Hartwick Pines State Park: Explore the world of the Kirtland's warbler and the unique jack pine forest habitat it needs to survive.
+Join DNR educator Craig Kasmer and explore the world of the Kirtland's warbler and the unique jack pine forest habitat it needs to survive.
+This session is for kindergarten through 12th grade.

 Hatchery to Habitat: A Michigan Fish Story